 In Utah, a person commits theft if they procure or exercise unauthorized control over the property of someone else with the intent to deprive him or her of said property.
 In layman’s terms, theft is stealing, and if you take someone else’s property with the intent of not giving it back, you may face criminal charges.
 When many juveniles get in trouble with the law, it usually is because of this.
-If your child has been charged with a property crime (i.e. theft/shoplifting), contact an experienced Farmington juvenile theft crimes attorney at Jardine Law Offices, P.C. for a free consultation about your legal options.
+If your child has been charged with a property crime (i.e. theft/shoplifting), contact an experienced criminal defense attorney at Jardine Law Offices P.C. for a free consultation about your legal options.

 Fortunately, for juveniles in Farmington, they are not put through the adult court system, but a juvenile justice system instead.
 The juvenile justice system focuses more on rehabilitation rather than incarceration.

-Theft of property or services valued at more than $1,500 (but less than $5,000) is considered a third degree felony under Utah state law.
-Utah considers a theft to be a third degree felony if, within the past decade, the juvenile has twice been convicted of any kind of actual (or attempted) theft, robbery, fraud, or burglary with intent to commit theft.
-Punishment for a third degree felony in Utah includes imprisonment not exceeding five years and a fine up to $5,000.
+Theft of property or services valued at more than $1,500 (but less than $5,000) is considered a third-degree felony under Utah state law.
+Utah considers theft to be a third-degree felony if, within the past decade, the juvenile has twice been convicted of any kind of actual (or attempted) theft, robbery, fraud, or burglary with intent to commit theft.
+Punishment for a third-degree felony in Utah includes imprisonment not exceeding five years and a fine up to $5,000.

 Regardless of criminal penalties, your teen may also be civilly liable to the owner of the stolen property (a shop owner, for example) if the monetary damages are returned in poor (i.e. unsellable) condition.
 They may also be required to compensate the owner of the property for whatever legal fees they incurred in bringing forth their lawsuit.
 It is important to remember that even parents or legal guardians of an underage perpetrator who commits a shoplifting offense may be civilly liable in certain cases.